 The raven alarm clocks woke us up.
 We heard tons of birds in the forest that morning: ravens, eagles, pacific wrens, hermit thrushes, and robins.
 More music than any other day on the trail.
 The highlight of today was the gorgeous, expansive, emerald upland bog we traversed through.
 Eventually, we descended to glittering Nissen Bight (32 km)…another beautiful sandy long beach.
 There were two camps, but we hiked west to the more sheltered one.
 There was lots of time for photos and relaxing.
 After setting up, Mike and I hiked the kilometre back to the water source near the eastern camp, collecting eight litres for our group.
 On the peaceful trip back, we saw a lone gray whale close to shore, rubbing herself on the bottom rocks.
 She was so close, we felt like we could touch her.
 This was the last whale we saw on our trip…and Mike and I saw her together.
 In a quiet moment doing a camp chore, crunching along the pebbles, we felt a connection with that lovely ocean being.
 During dinner that evening, a sea otter surfed the green waves.
 Sunset and mist made an incredible double rainbow that spanned the forest and the bight…a perfect end to our last evening on the North Coast Trail.

-Day 7: Nissen Bight to Cape Scott Trailhead
+Day 7: Nissen Bight to Cape Scott Parking Lot

 On our last day we finally woke to real rain!
 Soon all our things were wet and sandy; Mike was the only one with the skills to keep his dry.
 We were real coastal hikers now, decked out in full rain gear, plodding and slipping along boardwalks, old corduroy road, and mud puddles.
 The spongy moss in the bog section popped green and vibrant.
 Historic rusty artifacts from Cape Scott’s Danish settlers were visible along this section.
 This was the real rainforest, bathing us in all the fresh molecules of nature.
 Our group performed bravely during the soaking 15 km exit.
 About 500 m from the trailhead, I experienced my powerful wave of happiness and gratitude that I always feel near the end of a trip.
 In that fuzzy place where you know you are almost done, almost back to a hot shower and a comfortable bed, I get a lump in my throat and tear up.
 The guests were motoring ahead, excited and eager.
 Mike noticed my familiar “just-before-the-trailhead” state.
 He hugged me and said, “The wilderness is in your eyes.
 Remember this feeling.
 Carry it with you as long as you can.
 Carry it back to the urban.
 You will feel it again soon on our next trip.
 As we keep going on trips together, that feeling will be with you all the time.”
 All the beauty and wonder of the week crystallized for me in that moment.
 We met John at the San Josef Trailhead (47 km), charismatic Port Hardy Councillor, driver of the North Coast Trail Shuttle, and passionate north islander.
 He took everyone’s pictures next to the trailhead sign for the scrapbook.
 After a comforting hot lunch at the Scarlet Ibis Pub in Holberg, we lurched along the soaked roads back to Port Hardy.
 We arrived fatigued, but humbled and excited from our shared wilderness experience.
 We’re still finding sand from the beach!

-The North Coast Trail is a remote and lesser known coastal backpacking trip with abundant wildlife.
+The North Coast Trail is a wild and remote coastal backpacking trip in Cape Scott Provincial Park.
 Our objectives will be experiencing an incredible adventure and learning about backpacking in a coastal environment.
-In 2019, we will offer two trips hiking from east to west.
-We like to start at Shushartie Bay, but itineraries and starting points can be flexible according to team desire.
 Click image below for more details.